 You can read a summary of the specific Fresh Start modules on this page.

-Starting the Fresh Start program in your presbytery or conference begins with a training event for facilitators.
+Starting the Fresh Start program in your Regional Council begins with a training event for facilitators.
 If you are interested in sponsoring a United Fresh Start training event please complete the request form on the Getting Started page.

 Click the image to view the brochure, or download with button below.